Nukesor/blog/content/telegram-file-ids/index.md

 Ok.
 Time for damage control and some explanations.

-Sticker Finder uses telegrams file ids as a primary key for stickers, since it's the only identifier I can work with.
+Sticker Finder uses Telegram's file ids as a primary key for stickers, since it's the only unique identifier I can work with.
-Thereby this identifier is also used as a foreign key for usage statistics and the many-to-many table between tags and stickers.
+Thereby this id is also used as a foreign key for usage statistics and the many-to-many table between tags and stickers.

 In case Sticker Finder encounters a unknown sticker, whose set is known, it is assumed that this pack got new stickers and a rescan of the whole set is triggered.
-This rescan method then replaces the old sticker collection of the set with the newly detected and up-to-date one.
+This rescan method then replaces the old sticker collection of the sticker set with an up-to-date collection.

 Luckily, I was a little bit more careful than usual when defining the relationships between sticker sets and stickers.
 Instead of deleting all orphans of the collection, I only added an `ON DELETE CASCADE` to the relationship between the two, just in case.
-Since the sticker set has never been deleted the only thing that changed was the reference of the sticker to the set, which has been updated to `NULL`.
+Since the sticker set has never been deleted the only thing that changed was the reference of the sticker to the sticker set, which has been updated to `NULL`.

 Because of this, it should also be easy to see how many stickers are affected by this bug.